Shankaa/aal-vassist-anblegatt/README.md

 This device is currently being developed for the purpose of the vAssist project.

-We provide a mechanism to visualize all the remote BLE device on an Activity
+We provide a mechanism to visualize all the remote BLE device events on an Activity.
+Useful for ble device developers

 The API is provided in